jhoffmann/dailies/API.md

 ```

 ### Create Task
-Create a new task with optional tag associations.
+Create a new task with optional tag associations and frequency assignment.

 **Endpoint:** `POST /tasks`